Panagiotis3149/DiscordBruteforceNitro/README.md

 ## LINUX:

-i have no idea bro
+wine it or sum shit

 ## MACOS:

-read linux
+read linux bro